raspberrypilearning/getting-started-with-wearables/worksheet.md

   - `strip.setPixelColor(0, 0,0,255);` - sets the pixel colour.
 The first number is which NeoPixel to set to this colour.
 Since we only have one NeoPixel in this project, it is pixel `0`.
 The last three numbers are a RGB colour value, so `0, 0, 255` is blue.
 There are lots of websites (e.g. [Adobe Color Wheel](https://color.adobe.com)) where you can find out the RGB values of particular colours.
   - `strip.show()` - update the colour display
-  - `delay(1000)` - wait for 1 second (1000 milliseconds)
+  - `delay(1000)` - wait for one second (1000 milliseconds)

-1. Click on the tick to compile the program, and if there are no errors, connect the USB cable then click on the arrow to upload it to your FLORA.
+1. Click on the tick to compile the program, and if there are no errors, connect the USB cable and then click on the arrow to upload it to your FLORA.
 You should see the NeoPixel flash on and off in blue.

   Can you change the colour and the speed at which the NeoPixel flashes?